lubianat/wikidata_bib/toread.md

 Molecular Biology of the CellVol.
 25, No. 22PerspectivesFree Access

 SnapShot: Timescales in Cell Biology
-SnapShot: key numbers in biology
-BioNumbers—the database of key numbers in molecular and cell biology A feeling for the numbers in biology
+A feeling for the numbers in biology

 Variability and memory of protein levels in human cells